AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-sent-to-goes-blank.md

 ---
-title: "Documents: Send to option causes blank page and error message"
+title: 'Documents: Send to option causes blank page and error message'
-description: "When a user attempts to use the Send to option from a Document Details page, the page goes blank, and the user sees an error message."
+description: When a user attempts to use the Send to option from a Document Details page, the page goes blank, and the user sees an error message.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: b7da65be-8621-4010-bc74-7f3025584748
 ---
 # Documents: "[!UICONTROL Send to]" option causes blank page and error message

 When a user attempts to use the "[!UICONTROL Send to]" option from a [!UICONTROL Document Details] page, the page goes blank, and the user sees the following error message: